WAM2layers/WAM2layers/README.md

 change.
 We encourage anyone who is interested in re-using the code to get in touch.
 We may be able to help.

-If you use the code for a publication, please cite it using its DOI (TODO) and/or the following paper: [Contrasting roles of interception and transpiration in the hydrological cycle - Part 2: Moisture recycling](https://doi.org/10.5194/esd-5-471-2014)
+If you use the code for a publication, please cite it using the [DOI of the appropriate release](https://doi.org/10.5281/zenodo.7010594) and/or the following paper: [Contrasting roles of interception and transpiration in the hydrological cycle - Part 2: Moisture recycling](https://doi.org/10.5194/esd-5-471-2014)